 Benefits of wood windows

-Wood is organic authentic, and classic.
-Other window materials, such as vinyl and fiberglass, try to mimic the look and feel of wood windows.
+Wood is organic authentic and classic.
+Vinyl and fiberglass windows try to mimic the look and feel of wood windows.
 But nothing beats the real thing, especially if you’re going for an authentic look.

 Insulation is another benefit of wood windows.
 In fact, real wood can provide up to 400 times more insulation than steel according to the American Wood Council.
 This natural insulation can help keep your home warm when it’s cold and cool when it’s warm, making your house more energy efficient.